varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

     AAPL,ig-platform-id -> 04001204

 This will put you iGPU into compute-only mode, and it will be used for encoding tasks only by macOS.
 In this state, the iGPU is not capable to drive a display.

+Finally, remove boot arguments form the

+    NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot args

+field, and remove all the arguments listed here:

+    -igfxmpc
+    -igfxcdc
+    -igfxdvmt

+These are some Whatevergreen pathces, that you do not need in iGPU encode only mode.

 ### Writing out the EFI to the install media